YePererva/cluster-instructions/instructions/ubuntu_single_node.md

 5.2 Write it from scratch

-  Use the following template, edit as you need and place it at `/etc/slurm-llnl/slurm.conf`
+  Use the following template, edit as you need and place it at `/etc/slurm-llnl/slurm.conf`.
+  For Ubuntu 21.04 with Slurm 20.11.4 it is `/etc/slurm/slurm.conf`

   ```
   SlurmctldHost=<put_name_of_your_node_here>